DataDog/documentation/content/en/developers/metrics/dogstatsd_metrics_submission.md

 {{% /tab %}}
 {{< /tabs >}}

-As DogStatsD receives the timer data, it calculates the statistical distribution of render times and sends the following metrics to Datadog:
+As DogStatsD receives the timer metric data, it calculates the statistical distribution of render times and sends the following metrics to Datadog:

 | Metric                               | Description                               |
 | ------------------------------------ | ----------------------------------------- |